brandon-benge/RAG-Workflow/QUIZ_GENERATION.md

 ## 1. Install Ollama & Build the Vector Store

-The quiz pipeline is built around an **offline PDF bundle**.
+The first step in the workflow is to **build the vector store** from your PDF bundle.
 The `vector_store_build.py` script downloads the latest PDF bundle from the GitHub releases page, extracts the PDF files, derives headings from the first meaningful line of each document, and stores the content in a Chroma vector store for retrieval.
-You only need to run this step when you first set up the system or when new content is added.
+This step is only required when you first set up the system or when new content is added. **Quiz generation does not occur in this step.** All settings for building are read from the `[build]` section of `quiz.params`.

 **Ollama Installation**
 ```bash